makohda/IDRC_first_step_course_2018/README.md

 # 2. Aim
 This mini-course is made for a lecture which let you get a first tiny step to bioinformatic analysis.
-It assumes that this is made for **step by step hands-on style, but this could be applied to self studying.
+It assumes that this is made for **step by step hands-on style, but this could be applied to self study.
 Do not be afraid.
 If you failed something, nothing will happen.
 No sample lost.
 Not wasting any tips/chips/gels/solutions/enzymes/antibodies.
 Just gain your experiences.
 Practice makes perfect** :wink:

 ## This course will cover:
-- customise your macintosh environment for running bioinformatic programs
+- customize your Macintosh environment for running bioinformatic programs
 - experience simple target resequence data analysis
 - understand what steps are there (alignment, remove duplicate, variant call..etc)
 - how interpretate variants

 ## Not cover:
-- how algorithmn works
+- how algorithm works
 - how to handle massive amount data using cluster computers (SSH, Grid Job Scheduler, memory usage, disk I/O)
-- deep/heuristic/complicated issues/knowledge/techniques/pitfalls (e.g. how can I sense abnormal data signs in heystacks)
+- deep/heuristic/complicated issues/knowledge/techniques/pitfalls (e.g. how can I sense abnormal data signs in haystacks)

 ## Prerequires